py-bbn

 Potential.

-Get the required edges that will be created by connecting all the neighbors of the node.
+Get the required edges that will be created by connecting all the neighbors of node.
+This implementation avoids constructing an intermediate list of all combinations which becomes costly for high-degree nodes.

 • g – Graph (moralized graph derived).